F O S T E R I N G

 First impressions are vital to getting the dogs adopted.
 If the foster has provided no information about their dog, the public will usually pass the dog over.
 However, a good description of the dogís funny personality, tricks done for treats, successful house training, and the fact that the dog gets along with cats, kids, and other dogs will make even a plain 'ol mutt a desirable companion.

-If you are interested in becoming a Foster Home for K-9 Angels, please Register to become a Foster Home.
+If you are interested in becoming a Foster Home for K-9 Angels, please apply to become a Foster Home.

 by Ashley Owen Hill.